Friday 27th July

 Arrive by boat or car and gather at ‘Wharram HQ’, in Devoran, Cornwall.

 The boats can moor alongside Devoran Quay, at the top end of Restronguet Creek.
-The quay can be reached about one hour before high water.
+The quay can be reached about one hour before high water, which is at 18:00.
 Some bigger boats may have to moor further out in deeper water.
 We will be there to help people moor.
 People can assemble trailer/cartop boats on the beach at Devoran Quay.

 That night sleep on your own boat, or if you are joining us without a boat, you can camp in your own (small) tent on our grounds (set up your tent in the afternoon).
 We have a large carpark, so hope all that come by car can find space to park.
 If attendance is very high we may have to find alternative parking and/or camping.

-We leave at high tide for a full day of sailing in ‘Carrick Roads’ and out to sea.
+We leave on the early morning high tide (HW at 06:30) for a full day of sailing in ‘Carrick Roads’ and out to sea.
 We can anchor somewhere for lunch (location depends on wind and weather on the day).
 That evening we plan to sail upriver to Roundwood Quay (just North of King Harry Ferry), where the boats can again raft up along the stone quay for the night.
 This quay is accessible by car.

 More food and talk round a campfire during the evening (bring your own food!, we will not have a BBQ there, so bring your own means of cooking), ending with an overnight camp - either on your Wharram Cat, or on the quay in your own small tent.